-Level one is basic trade or vendor credit, oftentimes called retail credit, and consists of low-level Net term accounts, such as Net 30, Net 10, etc. Credit accounts established at this level are generally lower dollar amounts and are invoiced on Net terms and paid within the defined terms.
+The most basic credit a business can establish trade or vendor credit, oftentimes called retail credit, and it includes Net term accounts, such as Net 30, Net 10, etc. These credit accounts generally start at lower dollar amounts and are invoiced on Net terms and paid within the defined terms.
 These accounts are usually easy to get as long as the business has established itself properly prior to the application process, but they are a good preliminary indicator to the business credit bureaus of a company’s credibility and payment habits.

-Retail trade lines are typically offered by companies who will sell you the generic products needed by your small business.
+Retail trade lines are typically offered by companies who will sell products needed by your small business.
 Very rarely do they ask for a personal guaranty, but they will likely pull a business credit report on your company.
-They will oftentimes report to the business credit bureaus and help to build a stronger corporate credit profile.
+They will oftentimes report to the business credit bureaus and help you to build a stronger corporate credit profile.

-Most small businesses will establish accounts with these types of companies during their early stages, as a part of their normal day-to-day operations, not realizing these companies are reporting their payment habits until later.
-Remember, a payment paid just a few days past due to these types of retail accounts is almost impossible to get removed from your business credit profile, so it is imperative that they are always paid promptly.
-My company emails “payment reminders” to our customers to help insure these payments are paid on time.
+Most small businesses will establish accounts with these types of companies during their early stages, as a part of their normal day-to-day operations, not realizing these companies are reporting their payment habits to the commercial credit bureaus until much later.
+Remember, a payment paid just a few days past due to these types of retail accounts will weigh heavily on your business credit profile, so it is imperative that they are always paid promptly.

-Level two, revolving credit, is very similar to level one but generally involves higher credit amounts and usually offers options as to the repayment terms.
-These usually require a more in-depth credit check on your company and may even require at least a soft pull on the personal credit to verify identity and possible fraud issues.
+The next level is revolving credit, which offers options for paying down a balance over time or carry debt that is generally higher.
+These usually require a more in-depth credit check on your company and may even require at least a soft pull on the personal credit to verify identity and potential fraud issues.
 These accounts are offered business-to-business and may be offered as either set payment terms or open-ended terms.
-Larger Fortune500 companies who offer revolving store credit cards typically will require a review of the business credit profile for a history of solid payments, good scoring models, and an established D&B® rating.
+Larger Fortune500 companies who offer revolving store credit cards typically will require a review of the business credit profile for a history of solid payments, good scores and an established commercial credit rating.
 Some companies will offer contractual credit lines for operational needs, such as equipment financing or the materials needed in day-to-day production.

-Credit accounts established on level three, business financing, are reserved for companies who have already passed the general muster.
+Credit accounts established for working capital, business credit lines or equipment financing are reserved for companies who have already passed the general muster.
 Unsecured business lines of credit and major corporate credit cards fall under this category and will require a higher level of creditworthiness that has been pre-established well before the application process.
-Banks are the primary lender at this level and will require not only a business credit check but possibly a personal credit check, as well.
+The underwriters, usually banks, are the primary lender at this level and will require not only a business credit check and personal credit check, but may also require financials or bank statements to verify your business income, as well.

 Don’t be confused — that does not mean that the credit established will need to be personally guaranteed, especially if these are real estate loans with documentation or small- to moderate-sized loans that will further prove a company’s viability.
-These can also include working capital loans that can be draw against your company's receivables or bank lines using your inventory or assets as collateral.
+These loans can be drawn against your company's receivables or bank lines using your inventory or assets as collateral.
 These larger loans and credit lines may require business owners to provide a well-written business plan, corporate financial statements and some may possibly require a personal guaranty.

 At Starpoint Credit Solutions, our goal is to get the small business owner on a solid path to success, no matter which rung of the ladder you are currently on.
 Whether you are just starting to build your credit file from scratch or are already making your way to the top, you need to know where you stand and be prepared for the challenges in your path.
 Sometimes, understanding the factors that impact your business credit can help you generate a strategy in advance or your goals.